Amber's MOSS Experience

 My Creative Process

-As I moved to Idaho, I stopped at various National Parks along the way.
-I captivated the beauty of the landscape and wildlife with hopes to create something impactful in the future.
-I have now written personal narratives that align with how I felt the image taken before beginning my graduate school journey was foretelling of my time in Idaho.
+To move from Tennessee to Idaho, my dad joined me for a father-daughter road trip.
+Over the span of five days, we stopped at various National Parks and Monuments.
+On each stop I captivated the beauty of the landscape and wildlife with hopes to create something impactful in the future.
+I have now written personal narratives about my graduate school journey that blends with the images taken before this journey began.